codeiva/codeiva.github.io/wealthiva/terms.md

 official operating system of your device.
-It could make your phone vulnerable to malware/viruses/malicious programs, compromise your phone’s security features and it could mean that the Wealthify app won’t work properly or at all.
+It could make your phone vulnerable to malware/viruses/malicious programs, compromise your phone’s security features and it could mean that the Wealthiva app won’t work properly or at all.

 Link to privacy policy of third party service providers used by the app:
 * [Google Play Services](https://www.google.com/policies/privacy/).